 Benchmark the Best Companies in Any Sector, Location, or Stage

-These scores allow DataFox users to quickly search our database of more than 650,000 companies and identify the best or most suitable companies in any sector, location, or stage.
+These scores allow DataFox users to quickly search our database of more than 2 Million companies and identify the most suitable companies in any sector, location, or stage.

-To accomplish this functionality we’ve built a series of algorithms to automatically score companies based on growth, influence, finance, team and overall score.
+To accomplish this functionality we’ve built a series of algorithms to automatically evaluate companies based on growth, influence, finance, team and overall score.

 How the DataFox Scoring Model is Determined